Amsterdam BANGS is NOT a free Fringe Festival. We are not the fringe of the fringe. We are BANGS. Something completely different!

 With BANGS, we do not decide for you what is valuable.

 Instead of relying on state support and thus state prohibitions, we have each other’s support.
 Help out by volunteering, offering space, or gifting a performance or a workshop.
+Also, by simply being present.

 All the shows are free but we welcome and encourage any donations.
 This year, the donations we collect go to support mutual aid in Palestine and Lebanon, without relying on the NGO complex to send aid.
+Last year, we raised nearly 6,000 euro in four days.
+How much could it be this year?